CryptoManufaktur-io/polygon-zkevm-docker/README.md

 To update the software, run `./zkevmd update` and then `./zkevmd up`

-You can share the RPC/WS ports locally by adding `:rpc-shared.yml` to `COMPOSE_FILE` inside `.env`.
+You can share the RPC/WS port locally by adding `:rpc-shared.yml` to `COMPOSE_FILE` inside `.env`.

 If meant to be used with [central-proxy-docker](https://github.com/CryptoManufaktur-io/central-proxy-docker) for traefik and Prometheus remote write; use `:ext-network.yml` in `COMPOSE_FILE` inside `.env` in that case.

-This is Polygon zkEVM Docker v1.4.0
+This is Polygon zkEVM Docker v2.0.0